ultraq/thymeleaf-layout-dialect/README.md

 Just like with the content/decorator example, the `layout:fragment` of the page you're including will be replaced by the element with the matching fragment name.
-In this case, the entire `modal-content` of `Modal2.html` will include the custom paragraph above.
+In this case, the entire `modal-content` of `Modal2.html` will be replaced by the custom paragraph above.
 Here's the result:

+	<!DOCTYPE html>
 	<html xmlns="http://www.w3.org/1999/xhtml">

 	  ...